ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

 The variables are accesible into `process.env`.

-By default environment variables are only available in the Node.js environment, meaning they won't be exposed to the browser.
+By default **environment variables are only available in the Node.js environment, meaning they won't be exposed to the browser**.

 In order to expose a variable to the browser you have to prefix the variable with `NEXT_PUBLIC_`.